How To Play Roulette

 0.513 – 0.486 = 0.027

 So the house edge is 2.7% for European roulette.
-European roulette provides players with the best chance of winning.
+European roulette provides players with better chances of winning than other roulette variations.
 There is only one zero, and so a smaller number of possible outcomes.

 As American Roulette has two zeros on the table, there are a greater number of outcomes, and consequently a lower probability of winning.
 The house edge for American Roulette is 5.26%.

-As there is no physical wheel involved in non-live versions of online roulette, you might be wondering how exactly the numbers are selected, and whether or not the games are built to cheat you.
-You’ll be glad to know that most online casinos use Random Number Generators (RNG).
-The RNG uses mathematical algorithms to generate a random sequence of numbers.
-This ensures that the results of their games are fair and random.
+As there is no physical wheel involved in most online roulette games, you might be wondering how exactly the numbers are selected, and whether or not the games are fair.
+You’ll be glad to know that all UK licensed online casinos use random rumber generator (RNG) technology to generate the outcome of games.
+The RNG uses mathematical algorithms to generate a random sequence of numbers, which ensures that the results of their games are fair and random.

 If you’re still not convinced, all legal casinos have frequent, rigorous tests performed on their RNG, to ensure it complies with regulation.
 So if your casino is licensed by a legitimate governing body, you can be sure that your game of roulette will be completely fair.

 Live Dealer Roulette GamesThere is an alternative online roulette option for the most sceptical players or those who simply enjoy the atmosphere of a land-based casino but want the convenience of playing at home.
 The best roulette sites offer live roulette games, which is the closest you can get to playing in an actual casino without leaving the house.
 You’re given access to a live stream of a roulette table with a professionally trained croupier and, in some cases, other players.
 Some casinos even allow you to interact with your dealer and other players using a live chat room, which can make the game more sociable.

 - Practice with free games to help you get to grips with different bet types before you put real money on the table.